-Reasonable directions given from authorized individuals should be observed, and prompt response to communication and call slips from College personnel is expected.
+Reasonable directions given from authorized individuals should be observed, and prompt response to communication and scheduled appointments from College personnel is expected.
 Disrespect, display of bad attitude, disobedience, dishonesty, and lying are not acceptable.
 Students may not provide College officials with false identification or false information.

 Out of respect, students address faculty and staff by their titles (Dr., Dean, Mr., Mrs., or Miss), and the use of first names is not appropriate.